stevan/Allium/README.md

 - Constructing custom instruction sets
     - can be used to limit the set of allowed opcodes, etc.
-- Construction instruction sets for other versions of Perl
+- Constructing instruction sets for different versions of Perl
+    - allowing comparison and change tracking, etc.

 ### Optrees

 - Load Allium::Optree into `perl` using `B::Generate`
     - Round trip from `perl` to `B` to `Allium` to `B` finally back to `perl`
-    - This should allow us to use `perl` opcodes as a compiler target
+    - This should allow us to use an `Allium` optree as a compiler target
         - and open up the possibility for a new `Perl` parser (see more below)

 ### Syntax Trees